Deluxe Cornbread Stuffing

 - 1-3/4 to 2-1/4 cups chicken broth

 - In a large bowl, combine the bread, pecans and seasonings; set aside.
-Crumble sausage into a large skillet; cook over medium heat until no longer pink; remove with a slotted spoon to drain on paper towels.
+Crumble sausage into a large cast-iron or other ovenproof skillet; cook over medium heat until no longer pink, breaking into crumbles.
+Remove with slotted spoon; drain on paper towels.

-- Spoon into a greased 3-qt. baking dish; cover and bake at 350° for 45 minutes.
-Uncover and bake for 10 minutes.
-Or use to stuff a turkey; bake according to recipe.
+- Spoon mixture into cast-iron skillet; cover and bake at 350° for 45 minutes.
+Uncover and bake just until set, about 10 minutes.

 Nov 29, 2015